Solar Reflection of Dark Matter: Direct detection of the solar reflected flux

 It is instructive to compare the peak sensitivities of XENON1T to galactic dark matter (blue region) with the sensitivity to reflected dark matter (orange region).
 The strongest constraints on galactic dark matter scattering on electrons, $\sigma \sim 10^{-40}\,{\rm cm}^2$, are derived for $m_\chi \sim 200-300$\,MeV.
 For the reflected dark matter flux, the best sensitivity is for $\sigma \sim 5\times 10^{-38}\,{\rm cm}^2$ for $S1+S2$ and $\sigma \sim 10^{-37}\,{\rm cm}^2$ for S2 only at masses that are three orders of magnitude smaller, $m_\chi \sim 100-300$\,keV.
 Notice that the lowering of sensitivity by a factor of $10^3$ is composed from the two main factors, large and small.
 The geometric loss, proportional to the inverse solid angle subtended by the Sun, $1/\Delta\Omega_\odot\sim 10^6$, is mitigated by the much larger number densities of dark matter at $m_\chi \sim 100-300$\,keV, leading to an overall loss in sensitivity by only a factor of $10^3$.
 (This rough comparison is possible because the same experiment is used in both cases, XENON1T.)

 Results for the millicharged case ($F_{\rm DM} = (\alpha m_e/q)^2$) are shown in Fig.~\ref{fig:DDmQ}.
 Complementary limits are again described in the figure caption.
 In the left panel, constraints in terms of the DM-electron reference cross section is shown.
 In the right panel, the same constraints are shown in terms of the fractional elementary charge~$Q_{\rm eff} = \kappa e_D/e$.
 We observe that the limits of $Q_{\rm eff}$ are strong, and relatively mass-independent, surpassing the SN bounds by a slim margin.
 It is easy to see that the best limits are imposed by the S2 only signal, and this is a direct consequence of the softness of the reflected spectrum in this case.
+Of course, for large enough couplings, the direct detection constraints will eventually disappear as one enters a regime where the reflected flux---prior to entering Earth---will approach a Maxwellian with a temperature resembling the comparatively colder solar surface conditions.
+The precise location of this ceiling is difficult to estimate, but inconsequential as it finds itself in the region that is already excluded by the SN bound ($Q_{\rm eff} \gtrsim 10^{-9}$).
+In the following section, however, we shall consider reflection from the solar corona as a potential bypass to those conclusions for the large-coupling limit.